 Recruiting a Diverse Student Body

 This post is our second in our series on recruiting for diversity.
 Since charter schools are not constrained by residential zoning and segregation, they have a greater ability to recruit for and maintain a diverse student body.
-Many innovative charter schools have intentionally employed efforts to integrate students from different racial and economic backgrounds, including recruitment strategy, location selection, weighted admissions, pedagogy, and school culture.
+Many innovative charter schools have intentionally employed strategies to integrate students from different racial and socioeconomic backgrounds, including recruitment, location selection, weighted admissions, pedagogy, and school culture.

 What are the primary responsibilities of a Director of Family Engagement?